Packers Depth Chart, Analysis After Start of NFL Free Agency

 Lost in free agency: Kingsley Enagbare (Jets).

 Analysis: This is an obvious trouble spot.
-Parsons almost certainly won’t be on the field to start the season, leaving three under-contract, healthy defensive ends on the roster.
-And one of those is Oliver, who missed all but one game of his rookie season due to hamstring injuries.
+Parsons almost certainly won’t be on the field to start the season, so there are only four under-contract, healthy defensive ends on the roster following the trade of Gary and the re-signing of Cox.
+One of those is Oliver, who missed all but one game of his rookie season due to hamstring injuries.
 Nobody has the slightest idea if he can, A, stay healthy and, B, play at a professional level.

-Cox played well in about a half-season of playing time in 2024 and Mosby was an impact player on special teams in 2025.
+Cox played well in about a half-season of playing time in 2024, so that was a smart re-signing.
+Mosby was an impact player on special teams in 2025.

 Defensive Tackles

-Backups: Warren Brinson, Nazir Stackhouse, Jordon Riley, James Ester, Anthony Campbell, Jaden Crumedy, Dante Barnett.
+Backups: Karl Brooks, Warren Brinson, Nazir Stackhouse, Jonathan Ford (re-signed restricted free agent), Jordon Riley, James Ester, Anthony Campbell, Jaden Crumedy, Dante Barnett.

 Traded: Colby Wooden.

-Analysis: This is an obvious trouble spot, too.
+Analysis: This was an obvious trouble spot.
 The Packers weren’t good enough on the defensive line even before trading Wooden to the Colts for linebacker Zaire Franklin.
-There are only four players under contract who are healthy (Wyatt, Brooks, Brinson and Stackhouse) with Riley suffering a torn Achilles in Week 17.

-There’s also the question of whether the Packers under new coordinator Jonathan Gannon will run a 4-3 or 3-4 base defense.
-The Packers with their 4-3 usually had only four defensive tackles up on gamedays.
-If they go to a 3-4, they’d need five, which would only increase the need.
+Moreover, Wyatt and Riley are coming off season-ending injuries.
+The Packers at least partially addressed the shortcomings by adding Hargrave and re-signing Ford.

 Linebackers